LGVProd/holbertonschool-shell/permissions/README.md

-12-Added script that creates a directory with certain permissions, all in a single step 13-Added script that changes the group owner for the file from step 4 14-Added script that changes the owner and the group owner for everything in the working directory 15-Added script that changes the owner and the group owner of a specific symbolic link
+12-Added script that creates a directory with certain permissions, all in a single step 13-Added script that changes the group owner for the file from step 4 14-Added script that changes the owner and the group owner for everything in the working directory 15-Added script that changes the owner and the group owner of a certain symbolic link 16-Added script that changes the owner of a file only if it is owned by a specific user